lolvOid/svgfusion/docs/docs/cli-usage.md

 - Memo optimization
 - className support
 - Split colors support (when `--split-colors` is used)
+- Split stroke widths support (when `--split-stroke-widths` is used)
 - Fixed stroke width support (when `--fixed-stroke-width` is used)

 #### Basic Example